abdolence/axum-streams-rs/README.md

 ```

 ## Need client support?
-There are the same functionality for:
+There is the same functionality for:
 - [reqwest-streams](https://github.com/abdolence/reqwest-streams-rs).

 ## Licence